AbhinavBahuguna2002/Sentiment-Analysis-of-Tweets/README.md

 https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment

-In this particular project we perform sentiment analysis on Twitter US Airline dataset.
-Sentiment analysis (or opinion mining) is simply a natural language processing technique used to determine whether data is positive, negative or neutral.
-Comapnies can use sentiment analysis to gauge customer satisfaction and obtain insightful customer feedback.
+In this particular project, we perform sentiment analysis on the Twitter US Airline dataset through machine learning (Logistic Regression & Random Forest).
+Sentiment analysis (or opinion mining) is simply a natural language processing technique used to determine whether data is positive, negative, or neutral.
+Companies can use sentiment analysis to gauge customer satisfaction and obtain insightful customer feedback.